 3) Nice is France’s 5th largest city.

-After Paris, Marseille, Lyon and Toulouse, Nice is France’s largest city in terms of population, with over 300k residents.
+After Paris, Marseille, Lyon and Toulouse, Nice is France’s fifth largest city in terms of population, with over 300k residents.

 4) People in Nice spoke Niçard, and many have a Niçard regional accent.

 Another interesting fact about nice France is that many locals speak with a distinctive Niçard accent which almost sounds like French spoken with an Italian accent.

 In fact, every region of France has their own way of speaking.